+Still not taking internet radio seriously?
+Pandora‘s theme is: “It’s a New Kind of Radio – Stations that only play music you like.”
 Pandora goes on to state: “Now you can listen to Pandora on your mobile phone – in the car, at the gym, on the train – wherever and whenever you’re in the mood to listen to great music.

-Enjoy all the stations you’ve created on the web – and create new ones right from your mobile phone.
+Enjoy all the Radio Stations you’ve created on the web – and create new ones right from your mobile phone.
 You can also rate songs using thumbs up and thumbs down, and bookmark favorite artists and songs.
 Pandora on your phone is fully integrated with Pandora on the web, so everything you create, rate or bookmark on the phone also appears the next time you’re back on the web.”

 Commercial radio can’t claim any of this.
 For the most part it picks a very limited amount of music for the listeners and radio hasn’t learned from the Napster/Mp3 debacle of the early 2000s.
 The reason so many people downloaded free music was first because it was free but second because they could get the music they wanted to hear.

 Why is commercial radio so far behind?
 I say the people working in upper management are to blame.
 They are dated and out of touch and the corporations are going by reputation and tenure in hiring these people and keeping them on board instead of understanding the radio industry has forever changed and it requires a fresh perspective.